jactools/dq-docker/README.md

 	building the nginx image there; this produces a single, deployable artifact with no runtime mount dependencies.

-Note on strict runtime validation
+Note on runtime data-source selection

-- The runtime and helper scripts enforce strict validation in production
+- By default (when `DQ_DATA_SOURCE` is not set) the runtime will iterate all configured data sources in `dq_docker/config/data_sources.yml` and run validations for each one in turn.
+This is useful when you want to validate multiple historical batches (for example `customers_2019` and `customers_2020`) without selecting a single source.

-  mode: `runit.sh --prod` and `buildit.sh --prod` require the `DQ_DATA_SOURCE` environment variable to be set and point to a known data source key (for example `ds_sample_data`).
-This is intentional to avoid silently running against an unexpected/default data source.
+- In production the entrypoint `runit.sh --prod` will emit a warning (rather than failing) when `DQ_DATA_SOURCE` is unset and will proceed to validate all configured sources.
+To validate a single source, set `DQ_DATA_SOURCE` to the desired source key (for example `ds_sample_data`).

 Examples: